blnkt/cyoa-conventional-rails/README.md

 Setup

   Download cyoa-conventional-rails and then, in terminal, bundle the gems, create the database, start the rails server, and direct your web browser to localhhost:3000.
+OR [check it out on Heroku](http://cyoa2.herokuapp.com)

 Dependencies
   * [Ruby](https://www.ruby-lang.org/en/)